Colorado Cottage Food Law: Food Safety Training Requirements

 - honey, jams, jellies, preserves, and fruit butter

-- flour, candies, fruit empanadas, tortillas and other similar products that do not require refrigeration
+- flour, candies, fruit empanadas, tortillas, and other similar products that do not require refrigeration

 - baked goods such as muffins, fruit pies, cookies, and cakes